-Please take advantage of my office hours to communicate with me about a specific writing assignment or the class in general.
-I'm available to help you with the class in any way I reasonably can.
-If necessary, we can arrange inperson or Zoom meetings at times other than my scheduled office hours.
+Please take advantage of my office hours and my availability before and after class to talk to me about a specific writing assignment or the class in general.
+I'm available outside of class, and I'm pleased to help you with the class in any way I reasonably can.
+If necessary, we can arrange to meet at other times than my scheduled office hours, either in person or through Zoom.
 Get your money's worth out of your instructors, your classes, and the other services IVCC offers its students.